carsten-riedel/Coree.Template.Project/README.md

 - **NLog**: Implemented for basic logging, enhancing debugging and monitoring capabilities.
 - **Global.json & dotnet-tools.json**: Specify SDK versions and local tool dependencies for a consistent development environment.
 - **Solution Items**: Organized for better management of global solution-related files.
+- **Nuget-license overview**: Uses the dotnet-project-licenses tool to document licenses used.

 ```
 dotnet new classlibrary-coree --PackageAuthor Me